-George Orwell’s work of dystopia is what launched the dystopia subgenre in the first place.
-It’s where authors think of the near future as a horrible place controlled and monitored by the government, usually with rampant censorship and zero freedom.
+George Orwell’s work of dystopia popularised the dystopia subgenre with the masses.
+It’s where authors think of the near-future as a horrible place controlled and monitored by the government, usually with rampant censorship and zero freedom.

-Books like Brave New World by Aldous Huxley, Clockwork Orange by Anthony Burgess, and Fahrenheit 451 by Ray Bradbury would not exist if it wasn’t for Orwell’s 1984.
+Books like Clockwork Orange by Anthony Burgess, and Fahrenheit 451 by Ray Bradbury would not exist if it wasn’t for Orwell’s 1984.

 Fun fact: 1984 still blows the books mentioned above out of the water.
 Here’s a BBC News video on why it still matters.

 Luckily, the world did not turn out as Orwell predicted it would in 1984.
 The book was published way back in 1949, but its influence lasted for a long time and continues to do so.

 1984 is about a man who lives in a society controlled by a divine leader who rules using fear, force, surveillance, and a pervasive cult of personality (although it is unclear whether he really exists).
 Terms like “doublethink,” “big brother,” “2+2 = 5,” and ”thoughtcrime” from the book are still used in today’s world.

 Famous author James Baldwin wrote one of his finest pieces Giovanni’s Room to send the world a daring message.
 He placed the love and relationship between two men at the center of his novel, which was a bold effort in the fight for liberation, acceptance, and recognition for LGBT people of color.